troessner/articles/draft-how-does-mutant-work.markdown

 This is where the [Runner](https://github.com/mbj/mutant/blob/master/lib/mutant/runner.rb) comes into play.

-Remember that our investigation how `Mutant` works started With this piece of code in the CLI module:
+Remember that our investigation how `Mutant` works started with this piece of code in the CLI module:

 ```Ruby
 module Mutant